How deep linking works: 5 key benefits and best practices for optimal results

 Retarget, retarget, retarget

-Getting to the users who already have an app installed means more power when it comes to shaping their mobile experience.
-Deferred deep links allow you to send them where you want to go, without worry that they’ll end up in an app store instead.
+Getting to the users who have your app installed means more power over their mobile experience.
+Deferred deep links allow you to send them to a specific location with the knowledge that they won’t end up in the app store instead.

 Use deep linking for referral benefits

-One clever feature specifically on iOS is the use of ‘breadcrumbs’, which allow users to navigate quickly between a page or an app they’ve just been on, and a suggested place of where they’re going next.
-If clicked, the user can jump from app, to web, and back again.
+One clever feature specifically on iOS is the use of ‘breadcrumbs,’ which allow users to navigate quickly between a page or an app they’ve just visited and a suggested destination.
+If clicked, the user can jump from app to web, and back again.

-If a user clicks on a universal link on the right side to navigate forward, iOS looks at the user’s most recent inputs in order to decide whether to open an app, or a website.
-This user choice sticks, as iOS will carry on opening the destination even if the user didn’t intend to go there in the first place.
+If a user clicks on a Universal Link (note the difference between Universal Links and deep links) on the right side to navigate forward, iOS looks at the user’s most recent inputs in order to decide whether to open an app or a website.
+This user choice sticks, as iOS will continue to open this destination even if the user didn’t intend to go there in the first place.

-So, if a user has tapped a universal link to your app, and then opened your site in Safari by tapping the breadcrumb button, iOS will remember that choice.
-So, there’s a potential problem with a user’s journey if a user wants to go back to the app, instead of the web page where Safari will continue to open, even if the user wants to go back to the app, based on a past decision.
+If a user has clicked a Universal Link to your app and opened your site in Safari (via the breadcrumb button), iOS will remember that choice, creating a potential problem with a user’s journey if they want to return to the app.
+This means the user is stuck on Safari.

-If this error occurs to you often, you may consider adding a Smart Banner to your mobile website which redirects users to the app.
-This can be effective in manually redirecting users back to a better mobile experience - making use of deep links in the process.
+If this error occurs often, you may consider adding a Smart Banner to your mobile website to redirect users to the app.
+This can be effective in manually redirecting users back to a better mobile experience -- making use of deep links in the process.

 Encourage sharing of event completions